astridx/meinblog/content/posts/cassiopeia/21cassiopeia-indieweb.en.md

 ---

 The [IndieWeb](https://indieweb.org/)[^indieweb.org/] is about taking control of your content, sharing your thoughts and ideas in one place and then spreading them on other social platforms.
 What if a social network becomes so that you don't feel comfortable there anymore?
 Or it gets shut down altogether?
-In that case, what happens to all your posts?
+In that case, what happens to all your posts?<!-- \index{Indieweb} -->

 In my opinion, your digital identity should belong to you and not to a commercial company.
 You should be the sole owner of the content you share online.
 And that's what IndieWeb encourages people to do.